tcr/edit-text/docs/src/introduction.md

 edit-text is a collaborative text editor, written in Rust.

 * oatie, an operational transform library
-* mercutio, the frontend and backend to edit-text
+* edit, the frontend and backend to edit-text

 The frontend is broken out into several crates:

-* mercutio-common
+* edit-common
-* mercutio-client
+* edit-client
-* mercutio-server
+* edit-server
-* mercutio-frontend
+* edit-frontend

 ## Usage